MicrosoftDocs/VBA-Docs/api/overview/Excel/objects-graph-visual-basic-reference.md

 # Objects (Graph Visual Basic reference)

-This section provides reference information about the objects in the Microsoft Graph object model.
+This section provides reference information about the objects in the Graph object model.

 ## Are you viewing Help in a Microsoft Office product?